Econify/graphql-rest-router/README.md

 | logger | [ILogger](https://github.com/Econify/graphql-rest-router/blob/29cc328f23b8dd579a6f4af242266460e95e7d69/src/types.ts#L101-L107) | null | A logger object that implements info, warn, error, and debug methods |
 | defaultLogLevel | number | 0 | Default logger level for the logger object |

+Routes can be individually configured using the `withOptions` or `withOption` methods.
+See examples below.

 ### Logging

 GraphQL Rest Router is capable of logging incoming requests and errors.
 When creating your router, you may use a logger of your own choice.
 GraphQL Rest Router allows you to configure log levels.
 The logger parameter must implement [ILogger](https://github.com/Econify/graphql-rest-router/blob/29cc328f23b8dd579a6f4af242266460e95e7d69/src/types.ts#L101-L107), and is compatible with most standard logging libraries.